 Montana Medical Marijuana Business Licenses: Montana’s medical marijuana program allows for a vertical business model – this means a licensee must grow, manufacture/process and sell their own products.
 A provider license is required to cultivate and manufacture/process medical marijuana.
 Provider licenses are tiered based canopy space increments, starting from 250 square feet to 20,000 square feet.
 A dispensary license is required to have premises from which a provider is approved by the department to dispense marijuana to a registered cardholder.

-Montana Adult-Use Marijuana Business Licenses: If I-190 and CI-118 passes, a person who obtains an adult-use provider license, adult-use marijuana-infused products provider license, or adult-use dispensary license is authorized to cultivate, manufacture, possess, sell, and transport marijuana.
-The two initiatives did not provide any limitations on the number of licenses, however it also does not prohibit the state legislature and/or regulatory agency from establishing limits on the number of licenses issued in the future.
+Montana Adult-Use Marijuana Business Licenses: A person who obtains an adult-use provider license, adult-use marijuana-infused products provider license, or adult-use dispensary license is authorized to cultivate, manufacture, possess, sell, and transport marijuana.
+The two initiatives did not provide any limitations on the number of licenses, however, it also does not prohibit the state legislature and/or regulatory agency from establishing limits on the number of licenses issued in the future.
 The state will issue the following types of licenses:

 - Adult-use provider means a person licensed by the department to cultivate and process marijuana for consumers.